Will Cuba pay for the confiscated properties? Claims resurface amid the regime's crisis

 Related videos:

-The debate over properties confiscated by the Cuban regime after the Revolution of 1959 has returned to the forefront of the diplomatic stage in 2026, driven by the terminal crisis of the Havana government, statements from Cuban officials, and the impending decision of the United States Supreme Court, according to an analysis published by The New York Times.
+The debate over properties confiscated by the Cuban regime following the Revolution of 1959 has returned to the diplomatic spotlight in 2026, driven by the terminal crisis of the Havana government, statements from Cuban officials, and the impending decision by the United States Supreme Court, according to an analysis published by The New York Times.

-The Deputy Minister of Foreign Relations of Cuba, Carlos Fernández de Cossío, indicated a few days ago that Havana would be willing to offer a one-time payment to the U.S. government to compensate claimants, although he conditioned any agreement on the lifting of the embargo, the end of sanctions, and the authorization of new investments.
+The Cuban Deputy Minister of Foreign Affairs, Carlos Fernández de Cossío, indicated a few days ago that Havana would be willing to offer a one-time payment to the U.S. government to compensate claimants, although he conditioned any agreement on the lifting of the embargo, the end of sanctions, and the approval of new investments.

 The Cuban ambassador to the UN, Ernesto Soberón Guzmán, summarized it last Thursday with a phrase that encapsulates the regime's stance: "This is a highway with two directions."

-Lawyers in Miami representing claimants have expressed skepticism about the viability and true intent of the Cuban proposal, suggesting that it might be more of a negotiating tactic than a genuine offer, in line with the analysis on Havana's dual approach.
+Miami lawyers representing claimants have expressed skepticism about the viability and true intentions of the Cuban proposal, suggesting that it may be more of a negotiating tactic than a genuine offer, in line with the analysis of Havana's dual approach.

 The volume of claims is enormous.
 The New York Times cites the case of the Cuban Teo A. Babún, Jr., whose consultants hired by his family estimated that the value of his lost properties in Cuba amounted to hundreds of millions of dollars by 2018.